-The Middle East Arthritis Foundation (formerly Emirates Arthritis Foundation) was launched in April 2006 under the patronage of Her Royal Highness Princess Haya Bint Al Hussein, wife of His Highness Sheikh Mohammed Bin Rashid Al Maktoum, Vice President and Prime Minister of UAE and Ruler of Dubai.
-The mandate of the Emirates Arthritis Foundation is to increase awareness and education about arthritis in the region.
-Its goal is to improve the quality of life for people with arthritis through leadership training, in the prevention, control and cure of the disease.
+The Middle East Arthritis Foundation (formerly Emirates Arthritis Foundation) was launched in April 2006.
+The mandate of the Middle East Arthritis Foundation is to increase awareness and education about arthritis in the region.
+Its goal is to improve the quality of life for people with arthritis through leadership training, and in the prevention, control and cure of the disease.

 Arthritis affects hundreds of millions of people worldwide.
-With the number of people aged over 50 years expected to double by 2020 the burden of musculoskeletal diseases is expected to rise.
+With the number of people aged over 50 years expected to double by 2020 the burden of musculoskeletal diseases is expected to rise exponentially.
 The most common musculoskeletal conditions with the greatest impact on society are rheumatoid arthritis, osteoarthritis, low back pain, osteoporosis, and limb trauma.
-These conditions are a leading cause of absence from work, reasons for disability pensions, and account for 20% of health utilization costs.
-The economic burden from direct costs has been calculated to be between 0.7-1.5% of most countries gross domestic product.
+These conditions are the leading causes of absence from work, disability pensions, and account for 20% of health utilization costs.
+The economic burden from direct costs has been calculated to be between 0.7-1.5% of most countries’ gross domestic product.

-In the UAE studies have shown a delay to diagnosis of 1 year due to lack of awareness.
-The MEAF has shown leadership in raising awareness of this condition which has resulted in shorter duration of disease.
+In the UAE studies have shown a 1-year delay to diagnosis, due to lack of awareness.
+The MEAF has shown leadership in raising awareness of this condition which has resulted in better outcomes for those diagnosed.

 The MEAF goals are to increase awareness, contribute to further research and one day be able to beat arthritis.
 Since 2006 it has worked tirelessly to increase awareness of early diagnosis, leading to better outcomes for patients across the UAE already.